 - Butter and flour two 8″x8″ cake pans, one 9″x13″ cake pan or line two 12-cup muffin pans with liners.

-- Bake for 13-15 minutes for cupcakes or until a toothpick comes out clean when inserted in the middle.
-Check the cakes at this time too, adding additional time as necessary.
-Allow to cool completely before icing and/or decorating.
+- Bake for 13-15 minutes for cupcakes, 20-25 minutes for round cakes, or 30-35 minutes for a 13×9 pan, until a toothpick comes out clean when inserted in the middle.
+Allow the cake mix recipe chocolate cake to cool completely before frosting and/or decorating.

 For cakes or cupcakes, use: